 4. Site Location

 I would recommend that you establish the exact location of the campsite on the internet before you get to the location.
-In failing night, and tired, it can be a quite a trial trying to find some site behind tall walls down a side street in a big town.
+In failing light, and when tired, it can be a quite a trial trying to find some site, say, behind tall walls down a side street in a big town.

-On many sites that accommodate caravans, RV’s or other vehicles you will find that the area for tents is designated but I would suggest you consider:
+On many sites that accommodate caravans, RV’s or other vehicles you will find that an area for tents is designated but I would suggest you consider:

-A. Pitch On Grass – If it rains during the night then where you are pitched might turn to mud and get you and your equipment wet and dirty.
+A. Pitch On Grass – it is quite attractive to put your tent up on a nice dry patch of ground without grass.
+If it rains during the night then where you are pitched might turn to mud and get you and your equipment wet and dirty.
 A dry flat piece of dirt seems acceptable until it rains!
 Driving tent pegs into hard dirt is difficult.
 Driving them into grass is a lot easier and cleaner.

 B. Pitch on the flat – Sleeping on a slope is not comfortable.
 Also rain runs downhill!